Azure-Samples/azure-search-knowledge-mining/00 - Resource Deployment/README.md

     1. Provision the required Azure resources
     2. Upload sample data to your storage account
     3. Create a search index
-    4. Update your web app's settings to connect to your new Azure Services
+    4. Print out the values and keys needed for the web app's *appsettings.json*

     If you choose to run this script, you can skip the Search Index Creation in the next folder.